xartaiusx/Mobile-Game-Concept/README.md

 🔮 Planned Features

-Skill Trees for each class.
+Expanded Rhythm Mechanics — Chain combos, parries, and ultimates triggered on-beat.

-Equipment System with weapon and armor stats.
+Skill Trees for each class with rhythm-based buffs.

-Quest System with narrative progression.
+Equipment System with beat-synergized weapon effects.

-Procedural Level Generation for replayability.
+Quest System for progression and narrative.

-Co-op Multiplayer boss battles.
+Procedural Levels for replayability.

-Polished Cinemachine Cameras.
+Cinemachine Camera for dynamic action framing.

-Object Pooling for performance.
+Multiplayer Co-op for synchronized boss fights.